apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes-part2.md

 **What We Found:** Interestingly, we noticed that the metrics are actually being generated in `KafkaIO`, which is a part of our data pipeline that handles Kafka streams.
 But when we try to monitor these metrics through the Apache Flink Metric system, we can't find them.
 We suspected that there might be an issue with the integration (or 'wiring') between Apache Beam and Apache Flink.

 **Digging Deeper:** On closer inspection, we found that the metrics should be emitted during the 'Checkpointing' phase of the data stream processing.
-During this crucial step, the system takes a snapshot of the stream's state, and the metrics are typically metrics are generated for unbounded sources.
+During this crucial step, the system takes a snapshot of the stream's state, and the metrics are typically metrics that are generated for unbounded sources.
 Unbounded sources are sources that continuously stream data, like Kafka.

 **A Potential Solution:** We believe the root of the problem lies in how the metric context is set during the checkpointing phase.
 A disconnect appears to prevent the Beam metrics from being properly captured in the Flink Metric system.
 We proposed a fix for this issue, which you can review and contribute to on our GitHub pull request: [Apache Beam PR #29793](https://github.com/apache/beam/pull/29793).